Inattentive Driving Accidents and Recovery of Compensation

 Facing these types of conditions, you can see why there are thousands of car accidents each day.
 Driving should never include reading the paper, applying makeup, shaving, or any other distraction that could cause danger.
 Even hands-free calls can cause some inattention.

-Cell Phones and Driving are Never a Smart Choice
+Cell Phones and Driving are Never a Smart Choice?

-Of particular interest, cell phones are a significant and increasing cause of these types of accidents.
+Fidgeting with your phone is a no-no. Of particular interest, cell phones are a significant and increasing cause of these types of accidents.
 Also, drivers that are holding the phone talking or texting are four times at higher risk for a crash than those that are not distracted.

 So this behavior alone could easily place other motorists and pedestrians at injury or death risk.
 Also, this lousy conduct extends to all electronic devices found in cars, including GPS units.
 So avoiding phone and GPS usage is key, according to the National Highway Traffic Safety Administration.